 The following pieces of advice address mostly to coaches but players can also find some applicable uses:

-As a tennis coach at WebTennis24 I often get emails in which players or coaches ask for my opinion on certain subjects.
-One of them was how to make a good impression if you are a coach in front of your new students.
+As a tennis coach at WebTennis24, I often get emails in which players or coaches ask for my opinion on certain subjects.
+One of them was how to make a good impression as a coach in front of your new students.

 Besides that… in preparation for the upcoming lesson (or a match if you are a tennis player) it is good to develop some “rituals” that prepare you mentally for what comes.
 I used to get quite nervous especially when meeting new students and/or their parents.

 So don’t worry: you are not the only one getting nervous; a lot of coaches are too… the students also.
 If it helps, you can only imagine that your students are more nervous to meet you than you are to meet them.
 Or, if you are a player before a tennis match, your opponent might be more nervous to play against you than you are.

 Here are some of my “rituals” that I do on the way to my lessons in order to ensure that I would be properly prepared and my students will find a true professional in me as their coach:

 1. In the car, as I drive to the tennis court, I practice some breathing exercises: take a slow deep breath in – hold it for 4 seconds – release slowly; do this about 5 – 7 times.

 2. Say positive things to yourself such as: “I can’t wait to meet my students”, “I love what I do”, “This is going to be fun!”, etc.

 3. Get on the tennis court at least 10 minutes before your students arrive; prepare all your teaching gear and be ready early.